VPK at First Discoveries

 - Hands-on learning means your child will love school and be an eager learner.

 - Nutritious meals and snacks will nurture your child's body, and help your child develop healthy eating habits.

 - Individual child assessments ensures that your child receives an excellent education and is prepared for success in kindergarten and throughout school.

-Choosing a school for your child is a very important decision.
+We understand that choosing a school for your child is a very important decision.
 Research confirms what parents have always known: a high quality preschool program provides a critical foundation for children's learning, growth and development.